tocteman/custom_locale/README.md

 - Custom Locale Plugin
-- Version: 1.1.0
+- Version: 1.1.0.1
 - Author: Carola Fanselow (updates by Alec Smecher, Erik Hanson)

 About
 -----
-This plugin allows to customize locales via the OMP GUI.
+This plugin allows to customize locales via the OJS/OMP/OPS GUI.
 The default locales are replaced but not overwritten and can easily be restored.
 A simple documentation can be printed that lists all changes made to the locales.
 The locales can be customized in the tab 'locale' in management > settings >